swissup/swissup.github.io/m2/extensions/seo-html-sitemap/configuration.md

-Sort Products and Categories By | Sort products and categories links by name or position Number of Columns | Select number of columns from 1 to 4 Group Links by First Letter | Enable to display links in groups by first letter Show CMS Pages on Sitemap | Show CMS pages
+Sort Products and Categories By | Sort products and categories links by name or position Number of Columns | Select number of columns from 1 to 4 Group Links by First Letter | Enable to display links in groups by first letter Hide Highlight Pages from Sitemap | Ability to display or hide the highlight pages from sitemap.
+(Set to 0 to show them by default)
+Show CMS Pages on Sitemap | Show CMS pages
 Exclude CMS Pages | Select CMS pages you do not want to show on sitemap Show Custom Links on Sitemap | Show links added in [Links Grid](../grid)